AI-Planning/l2p/docs/types.rst

     predicate: Predicate = {'name': 'on_top',
-                            'desc': 'true if the block ?b1 is on top of the block ?b2', 'raw': '(on_top ?b1 - block ?b2 - block): true if the block ?b1 is on top of the block ?b', 'params': OrderedDict([('?b1', 'block'), ('?b2', 'block')]),
+                            'desc': 'true if the block ?b1 is on top of the block ?b2', 'raw': '(on_top ?b1 - block ?b2 - block): true if the block ?b1 is on top of the block ?b2', 'params': OrderedDict([('?b1', 'block'), ('?b2', 'block')]),
                             'clean': '(on_top ?b1 - block ?b2 - block): true if the block ?b1 is on top of the block ?b2'}